Grate-Oracle-Lewot/GrateCrystal/README.md

 - Spite always reduces PP by 5.

 - Bide always lasts 2 turns.

+- Reflect, Light Screen, Safeguard, and weather moves can be used even if they're already in effect, resetting their turn counts to 5.
+The computer still avoids using them if they're already up.

 ## Items
 - "Game Boy PC" obtained from Bill in Ecruteak, letting you access the PC anywhere (but you get a "no signal" message inside caves and the Pokémon League).
 To balance this, depositing a Pokémon in the PC no longer restores its PP (but does still restore its HP and status).